vdwees/vdwees.github.io/7seg.markdown

 about other integrations should be added is welcome.

 # Troubleshooting

-For best performance, ensure timer display is clean, well-lit and free of glare.
-If the timer screen is glossy, you might have better success when holding the camera at a slight angle.
+For best performance, ensure the seven-segment display is clean, well-lit and free of glare.
+If the target screen is glossy, you might have better success when holding the camera at a slight angle.

 # Discussion

 Some discussion of the app can be found on [reddit](https://old.reddit.com/r/Blind/comments/lnm796/app_to_scan_digital_timers/).

 # Privacy

 This app needs access to your device's camera, but does not collect any data.
 All image processing is on the device itself.
 If you would like to use the "Create Reminder" feature, you will also need to allow the app to set